- Cancer Information

-A: “Cancer doesn’t always hurt, but if I have pain, the doctors will give me medicine to help make it go away.”
+For younger children, you may say: “Cancer doesn’t always hurt, but if I have pain, the doctors will give me medicine to help make it go away.”

 Often people who have cancer look perfectly well when diagnosed.
 It’s only when they have treatment and the side effects kick in that they start to look sick.
-This can be hard to understand.
+This can be hard for children to understand.

 A: “The doctors are using strong medicine to kill the cancer, but the medicine affects good cells as well as cancer cells.
-Some days I will feel and look sick, but this doesn’t mean the cancer is getting worse.
+Some days I might feel and look sick, but this doesn’t mean the cancer is getting worse.
 I will start to feel better when treatment finishes.”

 Q: Will your hair come back?